maarten-pennings/howto/DebuggingESP32S3Arduino/DebuggingESP32S3Arduino.md

 ### A.1 No debug configuration

-When I tried the steps in document on another PC it did not work.
+When I tried the steps in this document on another PC it did not work.
 Where it failed was that the _debug configuration_ is empty.

 ![Configuration](imgs/launch0.png)

-Pressing the _launch configuration_ button results in an empty-ish file instead of the following, whcih I get on the PC were the debugging works.
+Pressing the _launch configuration_ button results in an empty-ish file instead of the following, which I get on the PC were the debugging works.

 ```json
 {